tmaks7/ADETONA_PROFILE/README.md

 - 📫 How to reach me **adetonamakinde1@gmail.com**

-- ⚡ Fun fact **While working on a student result database, I discovered that some students registration number wasn't matching, but with some smart SQL, I still managed to clean it all up and deliver accurate results**
+- ⚡ Fun fact **Concatenating a record with null record will give you null as result in SQL**

 <h3 align="left">Connect with me:</h3>
 <p align="left">